jeorgen/chromanode-regtest-backend/README.md

 The chromanode slave will serve http on port 3001, with the default settings in its YAML config file.
 The bitcoind-controller will serve json-rpc over http on port 17580.

+TROUBLESHOOTING

+If a service doesn't start or fails, you can run it from the command line to see what the problem is.
+Supervisord runs each service from a virtual terminal.
+To check what command it uses for each service, do:

+    less parts/supervisor/supervisord.conf

+...and take the appropriate command from there and run it from a terminal to see what the problem is. var/log/ also has logs for each service.

 CHANGING PORTS AND STUFF